 Language Rights Support Program

 In June 2008, the Government of Canada announced the creation of the Language Rights Support Program (LRSP).
 The Program targets constitutional language rights by focusing on awareness and alternative dispute resolution, yet allowing support for litigation.
-The Program opened officially on December 22nd, 2009 and has an annual budget of 1.5 million dollars.
+The Program began on December 22, 2009 and has an annual budget of 1.5 million dollars.

 The Program’s objectives are to: